IkonoDim/mindstorms-ev3-autonomous-driving-simple/README.md

-# Project Report: Robot Control System with Sensor Data Streaming
+# Robot Control System with Sensor Data Streaming
 ## Project Overview
 This project involves the development of a robot control system using the Pybricks Micropython framework on an EV3 brick.
 The system includes components for motor control, gyro sensor-based orientation stabilization, and sensor data